LeandervanAarde26/Brew-Co/README.md

     Open `Software` and select `File | Open...` from the menu.
 Select cloned directory and press `Open` button

-4. An API key is not required
+4. No API keys are required as the API being used is an openSource API.

 <!-- FEATURES AND FUNCTIONALITY-->